-ADFA identified 33 qualified low-income housing projects that were already allocated tax credits in 2009.
-These projects were stalled due to the downturn in the low-income housing tax credit equity market, and were subawarded 1602 Program funds in exchange for their low-income housing credit allocations.
-In identifying the 33 projects, ADFA applied the selection criteria set forth in its QAP as required by Section 42 of the IRC.
-The QAPs established the criteria used by the housing credit agency to determine the State's housing priorities that are appropriate to the local conditions, and along with other requirements, gives preference to allocating credit dollar amounts among selected projects.
+RIH identified six low-income housing projects for subawards which were already allocated tax credits for 2008 and 2009.
+These projects were stalled due to the downturn in the low-income housing tax credit equity market and were subawarded 1602 Program funds in exchange for their 2008 and 2009 low-income housing tax credit allocations.
+In identifying the six projects, RIH applied the selection criteria set forth in its QAP as required by Section 42 of the IRC.
+The QAP established the selection criteria used by the housing credit agency to determine the State's housing priorities that are appropriate to the local conditions, and along with other requirements, gives preference to allocating credit dollar amounts among selected projects.